CS-433/ml-project-1-no_cs_members/README.md

 5. logistic regression + normalized smart + w0 + high correlation features removed

 ---
+###'our_progress_run_loop.py'
+This file allowed to run mutiple repetitions of each method described in "our progress", in order to compare their mean and standard deviation.

+---
 ### `seven_methods.py`

 This file allows to calculate the accuracy for seven methods of regression and classification coded for this project.